 Can I get by with English in South Korea?

 Even though South Korea is among the countries with the best English skills in the world, you will probably meet people who don’t understand a word of English, especially in smaller cities.
 Nevertheless, body language helps you to communicate with the locals as well!
-Traveling in Seoul, you will probably not have any trouble getting by without English.
+Traveling in

 You should download a good translation program before coming to Korea just in case you encounter an emergency situation, even though it’s not the quickest way to communicate.